CivicActions/ssp-toolkit/docs/controls/CM.md

 A current baseline configuration is always available - stored as a tag in the Git repository - such that the site can be regenerated or rolled back should unauthorized or failing changes be applied.

 ##### Drupal

 The baseline configuration is maintained in Git and described in the Configuration Management Plan, which describes the change workflow and software configuration.
 In the context of Security Configuration Management, the baseline configuration is a collection of formally approved configuration state(s) of one or more configuration items ("features") that compose the system.
 The baseline configuration is used to restore and serves as the basis against which the next change or set of changes to the system is made.
-The features for the system are maintained in the website's source code, which is managed in git, a source code version control system.
-Once the source code is updated, git maintains the new version of staged code once committed in the git repository as the new baseline.
+The features for the system are maintained in the website's source code, which is managed in Git, a source code version control system.
+Once the source code is updated, Git maintains the new version of staged code once committed in the Git repository as the new baseline.
 All code prior to it being staged is documented, tested and approved by CivicActions Development, which is described in control SA-3.
 The production environment is configured to take database snapshots daily.

 ### CM-2 (1): Reviews And Updates